Kick off your shoes (if you’re not already at the beach) and follow this post-workout yoga cool-down to stretch out after your workout.

 Instead of using the time to plan the rest of your day, try to keep your mind and body connected by focusing on the sensations of yourbreath—either at your belly or your chest.
 And when you’re ready, gently bring yourself up to sitting.
 Now you can move back into your day.

-Let me know if you have any questions about the sequence and share it with any of your friends you think might be skimping on a really thorough, restorative cool-down.
+Let me know if you have any questions about this post-workout yoga cool-down and share it with any of your friends you think might be skimping on their athletic recovery.

 Photo credit: Maria Revelj, Bali